chrisadkin/Consul-Peering/Installation/README.md

 **This is your current configuration:**
 ![alt text](https://github.com/vanphan24/cluster-peering-failover-demo/blob/main/images/diagram-before2.png)

+**Exposing The Dashboard IP Address for AWS**

+If the Kubernetes cluster has been delpoyed on AWS, either via EKS or minikube running on an EC2 instance an elastic IP address association will need to be created between the elastic ip address for the consul dashboard service and the external ip address of the dashboard service.
+This is carried out by following these steps:

 # Deploy Consul on second Kubernetes cluster (dc2).

 1. Set context and deploy Consul on dc2